The impact of artificial sweeteners on our health: a review of the evidence

 Although artificial sweeteners are often used as an alternative to sugar, some concerns have been raised about their potential health effects.
 For example, several studies have suggested that artificial sweeteners could play a role in diabetes weight gain, metabolic disorders, cancer and an increased risk of type 2 diabetes.

-Some research has suggested that artificial sweeteners can increase appetite and cravings for sweets, which can lead to higher calorie consumption-intake.
+Some research has suggested that artificial sweeteners reduce the risk of diabetes can increase appetite and cravings for sweets, which can lead to a higher calorie intake.
 This can be especially problematic if people think they are saving calories by switching to artificial sweeteners and then eat more to make up the calorie difference.

-Additionally, the use of artificial sweeteners can impact our gut health.
+In addition, the use of artificial sweeteners influence our intestinal health.
 There is emerging research that suggests they may influence the composition of gut bacteria, which may play a role in metabolism and overall health.
 More research is needed to fully understand these effects and assess the long-term effects on human health.

 Artificial sweeteners are not automatically healthier than natural sugars.
 Although they are lower in calories, they can still contribute to a craving for sweets and can be found in highly processed foods that contain other unhealthy ingredients.